torrust/torrust-index/docs/src/CONFIG.md

 ### `REQUIRED` `[net]` Section
 - `REQUIRED` `port`: The port the API will listen on.
 It's not advised to use ports under 1024 because root access is required for these ports.
+- `base_url`: The URL this application is accesible from.
+Used to build the email verification URL.
+If not set it uses the hostname the endpoint was called from.

 ### `REQUIRED` `[database]` Section
 - `REQUIRED` `connect_url`: The connection URL of the database.
 Should always start with `sqlite:`, no other databases are supported as of now.Including `mode=rwc` allows the database to be `Read / Writed / Created`.
 Example: `sqlite://data.db?mode=rwc`